 There are so many types of hashtags: location hashtags, campaign hashtags, industry hashtags, branded hashtags, and more.
 All of them are describing your content from a specific angle, and are aimed at a target audience.
 By using related hashtags, you can tap into these audiences (for example, people from your city interested in modern technology #sanfranciscotech).

 Moreover, you can curate your Instagram posts and branded hashtags in such a way that specific posts will target a specific Instagram audience.
+A hashtag related to your niche can bring people interested in your industry, and branded Instagram hashtags bring your customers.
 So you can cater to several audiences at once.

 That's the main reasons brands are so eager to find the best Instagram hashtags.
 Depending on your brand and business model, you can find various other cases for building a robust strategy.

 There are different ways to find trending hashtags and free and paid tools to help you with that.

 Analyzing Instagram hashtags can take quite a lot of time and effort.